pygame/pygame/README.rst

 popular libraries to abstract the most common functions, making writing these programs a more intuitive task.

-`We need your help`_ to make Pygame the best it can be!
+`We need your help`_ to make pygame the best it can be!
 New contributors are welcome.

 Installation
 ------------

-Before installing Pygame, you must check that Python is installed on your machine.
+Before installing pygame, you must check that Python is installed on your machine.
 To find out, open a command prompt (if you have Windows) or a terminal (if you have MacOS or Linux) and type this:
 ::